These 15 arm exercises for stroke patients can help improve strength and mobility in your affected arm and hand.

 Level 4: Difficult Arm Exercises for Stroke Patients

-These exercises are the most difficult, so if you can’t do them don’t be discouraged.
-You can work your way up to them!
+These upper extremity exercises are the most difficult.
+If you can’t do them yet, don’t be discouraged.
+You can work your way up to them.

 10. Weighted Bicep Curl

-Hold a water bottle in your affected hand and hang your arm down by your side.
+For this strengthening arm exercise, hold a water bottle in your affected hand and leave your arm down by your side.

 Then, while keeping your elbow glued to your side, bring the bottle up to your shoulder.
 Then bring it back down just as slowly.